 Some of the first organized research was conducted by a doctor named William Brooke O’Shaughnessy.
 O’Shaughnessy began studying the effects of the cannabis plant while working in India in the mid 1800s from speaking and working on the locals.
 In his studies he noted how long the people of the region had been using the substance and how helpful it had been that whole time.

 It wasn’t until the 1940s though, that scientists were able to isolate CBD itself and begin working toward the enormous benefits it allows us access to today.
 American organic chemist Roger Adams was the scientist who eventually isolated CBD to be used on its own, even if he didn’t know what exactly he had isolated at first.
 It wasn’t until 1960 that Israeli organic chemist Raphael Mechoulam isolated and was able to analyze the chemical structure of CBD, proving that it was the non-psychoactive element of the hemp and cannabis plant.
-From that point on, research was able to begin on its benefits, from the potential to reduce chronic pain, the effects of seizures, and even possibly slow the growth of cancerous cells.
+From that point on, research was able to begin on its benefits, from the potential to reduce chronic pain and many others.

 After CBD was isolated, however, it was still illegal in many places around the world.
 It has taken years of research and study to prove its benefits but in 2017 the FDA began legalizing the compound for medicinal purposes at a federal level.
 Now, while certain parts of the law vary slightly from state to state, CBD is widely accepted as a beneficial substance and its popularity has grown exponentially over the past few months.
 With this growing popularity, the possibilities for CBD’s future have only grown brighter.